School Prospectus coming soon

 Your child’s safety is paramount at all times; therefore, policies and procedures and a variety of security systems are in place throughout the setting.

 We offer a spacious room for all our children, offering a wide variety of structured activities as well as free choice activities.

 In Breakfast Club children are provided with a healthy cereal or toast, juice and fresh fruit.
 Afterschool club children are provided with a drink and a healthy snack.

-Holiday Club is available during school holidays (excluding Christmas).
+We aim to offer Holiday Club during school holidays (excluding Christmas).
 Exciting activities and day trips are provided.
 This is dependant on numbers.

 Fully Qualified and Experienced Staff

 For more information, please ask to speak to the school office